Guusvanmeerveld/Dust-Mail/packages/server/README.md

 - ALLOWED_DOMAINS: The domains for the imap servers that the server can fetch, seperated by comma's.
 - PROXY: A boolean value to signify if the server is behind a proxy.
 Default: false
 - PORT: The port the application should run on.
 Default: 3000
+- GOOGLE_CLIENT_ID: The client id for the oauth2 consent screen.
+Only required for Google login support
+- GOOGLE_CLIENT_SECRET: The client secret for the oauth2 consent screen.
+Only required for Google login support